-ASEAN (Brunei, Cambodia, Indonesia, Laos PDR, Malaysia, Myanmar,
+ASEAN (Brunei, Cambodia, Indonesia, Laos PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, Vietnam) ASEAN Experts Group on Competition (AEGC)

-- The AEGC released a statement in response to Covid-19, calling on businesses to continue to comply with antitrust law and encouraging them to contact their respective national antitrust authorities for - ASEAN Experts Group on Competition releases statement in response to COVID-19, ASEAN (10/06/20)
+- The AEGC released a statement in response to Covid-19, calling on businesses to continue to comply with antitrust law and encouraging them to contact their respective national antitrust authorities for guidance.
+The AEGC stated that it will not hesitate to take action through the national antitrust authority in each member state against any business which takes advantage of the current crisis by engaging in exploitative conduct that amounts to an abuse of its dominant position. - ASEAN Experts Group on Competition releases statement in response to COVID-19, ASEAN (10/06/20)